CosmicDNA/screen-light/README.md

 # Screen Light

+Look your best on video calls and keep your computer awake with one simple tool that turns your monitor into a soft, adjustable light source.

-A simple Windows utility that turns your monitor into a soft, adjustable light source, perfect for illuminating your face during video conferences, while also preventing the system from sleeping.
+Screen Light turns your monitor into a soft, adjustable light source to illuminate your face during video conferences.
+It also prevents your system from sleeping or locking—perfect for long meetings, presentations, or when you need your machine to stay active.

+It's a minimalist, powerful utility for the modern remote professional.

 ## Features